 For the vast majority of our readers, WireGuard is superior to other VPN protocols.

 WireGuard is extremely secure.
-It uses modern encryption algorithms, and the code is less vulnerable to attack than that of protocols like OpenVPN.
+It uses modern encryption algorithms, and the code is less vulnerable to attack than the code of protocols like OpenVPN.
 So from that perspective, WireGuard is definitely safe.

 The WireGuard protocol works similarly to other VPN protocols.
 It uses modern encryption and networking code to create a secure (encrypted) tunnel through the internet.
 When used in a VPN service, the tunnel connects your device to a VPN server.
 The VPN server then connects to the website you are browsing.

-The design of WireGuard makes it extremely fast, both to transfer data and to reconnect when moving between wireless hotspots.
+The design of WireGuard makes it extremely fast, both to transfer data and when switching wireless hotspots while moving about in the world.
 It has great potential for both desktop and mobile use.

 It is hard for us to give an exact value for the speed of WireGuard.
 We test VPNs that implement WireGuard, not the WireGuard protocol itself.
 That means our test results are influenced by which WireGuard VPN providers we are testing, and the specific VPN servers we are connecting to for each test.

 There are two things I can say about the speed of WireGuard.
 First, we have found that VPNs with WireGuard support download data faster when they are using WireGuard than when they are using OpenVPN.
-Second, so far we have found that VPNs using WireGuard are always faster than VPNs that don't use WireGuard.
+Second, so far we have found that each WireGuard VPN featured in this article is faster than VPNs that don't use WireGuard.

 This depends on your definition of better.
 WireGuard is faster, both connecting and reconnecting, as well as in transferring data.
-WireGuard appears to be more secure than OpenVPN and is lighter on battery use in mobile devices.
+WireGuard appears to be more secure than OpenVPN and is lighter on battery use in your smartphone or other devices.
 However, OpenVPN is more private than WireGuard.

 To use WireGuard in a no-logs VPN, the VPN provider must do something to address the privacy issue.
 Our top two current picks for the best WireGuard VPN, NordVPN and Surfshark, both use a double NAT system to address WireGuard's lack of privacy.